Welcome to the Claims Center for Policyholders

 Temporary Repairs

 Make temporary repairs to protect your property.
 Save receipts.
-Do not make any permanent repairs until you discuss your claim with a TWIA representative.
+Do not make any permanent repairs until you discuss your claim with a TWIA claims examiner.
 See our guide to Temporary and Permanent Repairs to learn more.

 Review Your Policy